 Following an eyelash lift, your lash tech will give you a list of rules to follow.
 They may change from salon to salon, but generally, follow these rules:

-- No eye makeup
+- Avoid any eye makeup

 Sleeping on your stomach could cause you to press your lashes against your pillow, or rub them in your sleep.
 Mostly, you’ll hear, “no water”.
 Wet lashes, even through tears, cause the curl to relax.